The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 “All aspects of our coursework are able to be applied at work immediately.” -Dr. Matthew Hurtienne, Program Director

-The DBA program uses an Applied Learning Model, which means that all of the coursework should relate to real-life on the job.
-For example, if you gain new insight on an economic theory or you interact with an industry expert who was guest lecturing, you will be able to apply what you learn to your work right away.
+The DBA program uses an Applied Learning Model, which means that all of the coursework should relate to real life on the job.
+For example, if you gain new insight into an economic theory or you interact with an industry expert who was guest lecturing, you will be able to apply whatever you learned to your work right away.
+You’ll not only learn from faculty but also from peers in your cohort.

 The Cohort Model

-Each concentration is four classes total and is specialized to give you the skills and insights you need to achieve your goals.
+Within the DBA, you’ll choose a concentration to focus on during your degree.
+There are four to choose from and are specialized to give you the skills and insights you need to achieve your goals.

 Financial & Economic Management: